Steelers QB Mason Rudolph leaves with concussion

-Steelers quarterback Mason Rudolph left the game against the Baltimore Ravens after suffering a concussion following a hit to the chin by Baltimore safety Earl Thomas in the third quarter on Sunday.
+Pittsburgh Steelers quarterback Mason Rudolph left the game against Baltimore after suffering a concussion following a hit to the chin by Ravens safety Earl Thomas in the third quarter on Sunday.

 Trailing 17-13 and facing third-and-11 at the Pittsburgh 12 midway through the third quarter, Rudolph lined up in the shotgun and dropped back to pass.
 The play broke down and Rudolph scrambled to his left, stepping up the field in the process.
 He flicked the ball to teammate James Washington just before the crown of Thomas’ helmet hit Rudolph under the chin.
 Rudolph limply fell to the ground and laid there with his eyes closed while medical personnel rushed to attend to him.
 Rudolph woozily made his way off the field and to a nearby hospital for further evaluation.